SINGLE-TENANT NET LEASE – EXPLANATION OF A NET LEASE

 We are pioneering a revolutionary means of obtaining the cash flow and stability of high quality commercial real estate combined with the liquidity and security of Blockchain technology.

-But you don’t have to take our word for it, learn more about the world’s first single tenant net lease security token and see how you can get in on the action!
+But you don’t have to take our word for it, learn more about the world’s first single tenant net lease security token and see how you can get in on the action today!

 Michael has been elected to public office, also serves on the real estate investment advisory boards of two non-profits and is a founding board member for Freedom of Life, a Romanian NGO helping women achieve liberty and build new lives while recovering from human trafficking.

-*Note: Liberty Fund/Concordia Equity Partners (Concordia) have made every attempt to ensure the accuracy and reliability of the information provided.
-Concordia cannot not accept any responsibility or liability for the accuracy, content, completeness, legality, or reliability of the information contained herein.
-The information herein considered legally-binding legal advice, tax guidance, or financial counsel.
+*Note: Liberty Real Estate Fund LLC and Liberty Equity Management LLC (collectively “Liberty”) have made every attempt to ensure the accuracy and reliability of the information provided.
+Liberty cannot not accept any responsibility or liability for the accuracy, content, completeness, legality, or reliability of the information contained herein.
+The information herein should not be considered legal advice, tax guidance, or financial counsel.
+You should consult your own professional advisors before making any decisions or investments.